 Vaccines for Children

-The Vaccines for Children Program was established in 1994 to make vaccines available to uninsured children.
-Over 322 million illnesses and 732,000 deaths were prevented from 1994 and 2014.
+The VFC Program was established in 1994 to make vaccines available to uninsured children.
+An estimated 472 million illnesses and 1,052,000 deaths were prevented from 1994 and 2021.

-The VFC Program gets vaccines to children whose families who are uninsured, uninsured for vaccines or who cannot afford them.
+The VFC Program gets vaccines to children birth through 18 years of age whose families are Medicaid-eligible, uninsured, uninsured for vaccines (at some VFC provider offices), and/or are Alaskan Native/American Indian.
 The goal is to make sure all children get their vaccines on time.
 The vaccines are officially recommended by the Advisory Committee on Immunization Practice (ACIP).
 These vaccines protect babies, young children, and teenagers from 16 different diseases.

-The cost of the VFC Program and the vaccine is paid for by the US Government.
+The cost of VFC vaccine is paid for by the US Government.
 The Centers for Disease Control and Prevention (CDC) uses the money received from the government to buy vaccines at a discount.
-The vaccine is sent to the Arkansas Department of Health for distribution to all VFC Providers in the state at no cost.
-Providers are able to bill an administration fee to help offset the cost of delivery.
+The vaccine is sent through the Arkansas Department of Health to VFC-enrolled providers in the state at no cost.
+Providers may bill an administration fee to help offset the cost of vaccine administration.

 Little Rock, AR 72205